martinescardo/ExactRealNumberComputationInHaskell/README.md

 example3 = example2 - pi
 ```
 The last example gives `0.0`, which confirms that Haskell correctly
-computes π in `Double`.
+computes π in `Double` with its definition `pi` in the [standard prelude](https://www.haskell.org/onlinereport/standard-prelude.html).
 Or that our algorithms so far are not
 completely wrong.

 ## Multiplication by an integer